 Site selection - Select a site that has full sun most of the day for best results.
+For climates with high summer temperatures with multiple days over 36 degrees ensure plants receive shade from the afternoon sun and then move plants back out to full sun for Autumn, Winter and Spring.

 For best results PlantNet recommends that Blueberry Burst® be grown in a pot or tub as this gives you more control over the PH, and gives good drainage.